A flexible and differentiable coil proxy for stellarator equilibrium optimization: Conclusion and outlooks

 \section{Conclusion and outlooks}

 In this paper, we have developed QUADCOIL into a flexible, differentiable coil complexity proxy for equilibrium optimization.
-We have also presented two new MUSE-like vacuum fields optimized for low dipole count and maximum strength.
-We have confirmed that the addition of a QUADCOIL proxy can indeed improve coil-plasma balance during an equilibrium optimization.
-While we also find that it is challenging to differentiate highly constrained $n_\text{ineq} \gg 1$ coil optimization problems, most problems of interest are outside this regime.
-We plan to report in future work the many significant future applications in generating quasi-single-stage solutions with QUADCOIL for other stellarators and coil configurations.
+We have also presented two numerical studies that demonstrate the effectiveness of the QUADCOIL proxy in simplifying both PM/dipole arrays and filament coils.
+We believe the results of QUADCOIL QSS can be further refined with single-stage optimization to design high-performance stellarators with low engineering costs.
+Our implementation is robust for convex QUADCOIL problems.
+For non-convex QUADCOIL subproblems, our implementation of the gradient of the proxy is not yet robust, but the QSS optimization still leads to significant improvements.
+Notably, the current implementation of the QUADCOIL proxy cold-starts the augmented Lagrangian solver in every evaluation.
+Future implementations will use the QUADCOIL solution from the previous QSS step to initialize the augmented Lagrangian solver to improve speed and accuracy.

 There are three future paths toward improving the combined coil-plasma optimization with QUADCOIL.
-The main downside of the current formulation is that it breaks down at $n_\text{ineq} \gg 1$ and for highly shaped plasma boundaries, where the differentiability of the winding surface generator depreciates.
-The first path for improvement is to improve the accuracy of adjoint differentiation when $n_\text{ineq} \gg 1$, to facilitate the use of second-order solvers like L-BFGS in quasi-single-stage optimization.
-This may require custom-developed QCQP solvers and/or stationarity conditions with robust constraint handling, which can involve significant theoretical efforts.
-The second, simpler path is to perform single-stage optimization by simultaneously solving for the QUADCOIL and plasma degrees of freedom with a single term that couples them, as in the Jorge et al. formulation~\cite{jorge_single-stage_2023}:
+The first path for improvement is to enhance the accuracy of the QCQP solver and improve the robustness of QUADCOIL in auto-differentiation.
+The second path is to develop custom stationarity conditions with robust constraint handling.
+The third path is to perform single-stage optimization by simultaneously solving for the QUADCOIL and plasma degrees of freedom with a single term that couples them, as in the Jorge et al. formulation~\cite{intro_single_vmec_fixed3}:

-While this approach requires more degrees of freedom than quasi-single-stage, the minimization over $x'$ is convex if we restrict the problem to convex objectives with respect to $x'$.
-Because this approach no longer requires a QUADCOIL solve per iteration, the solve time per iteration can also be substantially faster.
-We will pursue this second path as well, so that both quasi-single stage and single-stage QUADCOIL runs can be performed, compared, and used for different applications across the literature.
-A third path is to focus on single-constraint problems, or to modify QUADCOIL to directly target non-smooth objectives and constraints instead of treating them as a combination of smooth objectives, constraints, and slack variables, as discussed in Appendix \ref{sec:appendix_limitations}.
+While this approach requires more degrees of freedom than QSS, the minimization over $x'$ is convex if we restrict the problem to convex objectives with respect to $x'$.
+This approach no longer requires a QUADCOIL solve per iteration.
+This can help improve iteration speed.
+However, the speed-up may also become bottlenecked by the equilibrium solver and optimizer overheads.
+The comparative advantages of QSS and single-stage optimization using the winding surface model require further investigation.